Skip navigation

 Entry requirements

 Students are required to possess an undergraduate degree in any discipline or equivalent.
 Students should possess a minimum of 6 months professional experience in developing other people evidenced through teaching/curriculum delivery, training and development or coaching.
+Applicants also need to be in a role in which they are undertaking teaching and/or the support of student learning in a higher education context at the time they are or will be undertaking the programme (where the support of learning refers to activities such as assessment, feedback and curriculum design and enhancement).
 International students require an English Language level equivalent to IELTS 6.5 with a minimum of 6.0 in each component.

 Fees and funding